 What are the long-term trends in student achievement in reading and mathematics?

-The long-term trend National Assessment of Educational Progress (NAEP) provides information on the reading and mathematics achievement of 9-, 13-, and 17-year-olds enrolled in both public and private schools.1 Five decades of results offer an extended view of student achievement in reading and mathematics.
+Since the 1970s, the long-term trend National Assessment of Educational Progress (NAEP) has reported periodic data on the reading and mathematics achievement of 9-, 13-, and 17-year-olds enrolled in public and private schools.1 Five decades of results offer an extended view of student achievement in reading and mathematics.

 Related Tables and Figures: (Listed by Release Date)

 Other Resources: (Listed by Release Date)